dougstrouth/heart_disease/README.md

 - **Orchestration**: A centralized `main.py` orchestrator to run different stages of the pipeline based on a configuration file.
 - **Dask Integration**: Supports both local (Pandas) and distributed (Dask) computation for scalability.

+## Data

+This project uses a combination of datasets to analyze heart disease.
+The primary dataset is the UCI Heart Disease dataset, which contains 14 attributes from 76 attributes, including age, sex, chest pain type, resting blood pressure, cholesterol, and other clinical and lifestyle attributes.
+The goal is to predict the presence of heart disease.

+In addition to the UCI dataset, this project also uses synthetic datasets for testing and development purposes.
+These synthetic datasets are designed to mimic the structure and characteristics of the original UCI dataset.

 ## Project Structure

 ```